Biology

 Tyrosine Kinase Receptor Pathway

 Growth factors bind to tyrosine kinase receptors, causing dimerization and phosphorylation of tyrosine residues.
 This activates the Grb-2 protein, which then activates the SOS protein.
 The SOS activates Ras, a GTPase.
 Activated Ras activates Raf, which then activates a cascade of kinases, leading to the activation of transcription factors that move to the nucleus and induce TF-2, which stimulates cycling and CDK genes.
-Binding cycling and CDK together release E2F from RB protein.
-E2F induces Proto-oncogenes transcription and moves cells from The G1 phase to the S phase of the cell cycle.
+Binding cycling and CDK together releases E2F from the RB protein.
+E2F induces proto-oncogene transcription and moves cells from the G1 phase to the S phase of the cell cycle.

 Tyrosine Kinase Receptor Pathway